AnjaliMizJ/SQL-/Case Study #5 Data Mart.md

-**3. How many total transactions were there for each year in the dataset?**
+<h4 align=left>3.
+How many total transactions were there for each year in the dataset?</h4>

  	WITH trans_count AS (